Baryons and baryoniums in the perspective of QCD sum rules: Summary and outlook

 \end{itemize}

 Concerning these open questions and limitations, QCD sum rules alone are not sufficient to provide a complete understanding of the hadron physics.
 Therefore, it is essential to combine QCD sum rules with other non-perturbative approaches, such as lattice QCD, relativistic quark model, and light-cone sum rules, to achieve a more comprehensive understanding of these topics.
+Systematic benchmarking of QCD sum rule predictions against lattice QCD results for baryon masses, decay constants, and form factors, particularly in the heavy-flavor sector where lattice calculations are reaching higher precision, will be increasingly valuable in this regard.

 Additionally, the introduction of other new technologies such as artificial intelligence (AI) may offer new opportunities for research in hadron physics.
-For instance, in Ref.~\cite{Ghalenovi:2024scv}, the deep neutral network were employed solve the Schrödinger equation, from which the authors investigated the mass spectra and semileptonic decays of doubly heavy baryons within the hypercentral quark model.
-Also the conditional generative adversarial networks are developed to predict the masses and decay widths of fully-heavy tetraquarks~\cite{Rostami:2025sff,Malekhosseini:2025hyx}.
+For instance, in Ref.~\cite{Ghalenovi:2024scv}, a deep neural network was employed to solve the Schrödinger equation, from which the authors investigated the mass spectra and semileptonic decays of doubly heavy baryons within the hypercentral quark model.
+Conditional generative adversarial networks have also been developed to predict the masses and decay widths of fully-heavy tetraquarks~\cite{Rostami:2025sff,Malekhosseini:2025hyx}.
 Applications of AI to other areas of physics can be found in Refs.~\cite{Ghosh:2022zdz,Chan:2023ume,Zhou:2023pti,Jiao:2024dst,Fang:2025fmv,Wu:2025wvv}.
-We believe that with the introduction of new technologies and encouraging improvement in experiment, many of the outstanding problems in hadron physics will eventually be resolved.
+We believe that with the introduction of new technologies and encouraging improvements in experiments, many of the outstanding problems in hadron physics will eventually be resolved.

+We would like to express our sincere appreciation to Zi-Qiang Chen, Qi-Ming Feng, Liang Tang, Bing-Dong Wan, and Hao Yang for their valuable discussions and contributions.